ever-co/ever-gauzy/README.md

 - Time Management/Tracking (WIP)
 - Multi-currency

-So, while the primary purpose of Gauzy Platform is to allow transparent and fair bonuses calculation, you can also use Gauzy software as a **Platform to run your outsourcing/freelance agency or studio business**.
+So, while the primary purpose of Gauzy Platform is to allow transparent and fair bonuses calculation, you can also use Gauzy software as the **Platform to run your outsourcing/freelance agency or studio business**.

+In addition, we encourage individual **Freelancers** to join our "Gauzy" revolution and use the platform to jump start your business!

-Read more [About Gauzy](https://github.com/ever-co/gauzy/wiki/About-Gauzy) and [How to use it](https://github.com/ever-co/gauzy/wiki/How-to-use-Gauzy) at your agency, studio or in-house teams
+Read more [About Gauzy](https://github.com/ever-co/gauzy/wiki/About-Gauzy) and [How to use it](https://github.com/ever-co/gauzy/wiki/How-to-use-Gauzy) at your freelance business, agency, studio or in-house teams.

 Feel free to test: